-A service is the work or help your business sells.
-Your business may sell more than one service
+A service is something your business does for people.
+Your business may sell more than one service.

 Sole trader

 A sole trader is a person who owns and runs a business by themselves.
 A sole trader is legally responsible for all areas of the business.